 LAURA JANE, Business Manager

-Laura Jane (She/her) comes to the NowWhat management team with 16 years of experience in all aspects of business development, from administration, strategic planning & marketing to frontline customer service.
+Laura Jane (She/her) came to the NowWhat management team with almost two decades of experience in all aspects of business development, from administration, strategic planning & marketing to frontline customer service.
 She has also volunteered over the years with adults with developmental disabilities, in camp leadership for at-risk teens, and in palliative care with those facing life-limiting illnesses.
 As an avid learner and a parent of children with neuro-diversities, she understands many of the challenges that NowWhat families face.
 Laura is passionate about connecting people to resources & support that will make a positive and practical difference in their lives.
-She supports families through the intake process, and collaborates with team members to develop program structure, design & create customized resources, and communicate our offerings to the world, as well as occasionally coaching clients.
+She supports families through the intake process, and collaborates with team members to develop program structure, design & create customized resources, and communicate our offerings to the world.
 In her personal time Laura loves to take her 3 boys out to hike, bike, paddle & skate with friends, jam loudly on their various instruments, or curl up on a couch to read together.

 Kim Cain [B.A.
 Social Development Studies, Certificate in Social Work Studies] (She/her) comes to NowWhat with two decades of experience in social services.
 She worked as an alternative dispute resolution practitioner within child welfare services and has been a rostered member of the Ontario Family Group Conference Coordinators at the George Hall Centre for Children and Families in Toronto since 2014.
 Kim is the Case Manager for our innovative adapted DBT programs, as well as working to enhance your client journey and help families get situated in the right services.
 Kim is the mother of three fantastic boys and in her spare time is an avid choir member and soloist, and would-be interior designer.

 CASE MANAGEMENT, ADMINISTRATION